-Problem-solving is one of the most indispensable skills in any leader’s toolkit.
-It refers to the capacity to identify complex challenges, analyze them from multiple angles, develop effective solutions, and implement them efficiently.
-While this definition may seem straightforward, the reality is that problem-solving is not a discrete, one-time event but rather a layered, iterative process that is shaped by context, experience, and—perhaps most importantly—perspective.
+Problem-solving is one of the most essential skills for any leader.
+It means being able to identify complex challenges, look at them from different angles, develop effective solutions, and carry them out well.
+While this definition might sound simple, the truth is that problem-solving is not just a one-time event.
+It is a layered and ongoing process influenced by context, experience, and perspective.

-Just like impression management, problem-solving is deeply entwined with how individuals are perceived in professional environments.
-Leaders who are seen as calm under pressure, thoughtful in analysis, and decisive in action are often assumed to be skilled problem solvers.
-This perception enhances their credibility, increases their influence, and often determines the scope of their responsibility.
-In contrast, those who struggle to communicate their process or results effectively—even if their solutions are sound—may find their capabilities undervalued or overlooked.
+Like impression management, problem-solving is closely related to how people are viewed in professional settings.
+Leaders who appear calm under pressure, thoughtful in their analysis, and decisive in their actions are often regarded as effective problem solvers.
+This view boosts their credibility, increases their influence, and often shapes the extent of their responsibilities.
+On the other hand, those who find it hard to explain their process or results, even if their solutions are valid, may see their abilities undervalued or ignored.

 Examples of Problem-Solving in Action

-Corporate Crisis: When Johnson & Johnson faced the Tylenol poisoning crisis in 1982, the company’s rapid, transparent, and consumer-focused response—led by then-CEO James Burke—became a textbook case in crisis management.
-Their approach involved clear identification of the problem, removal of products from shelves, and the eventual introduction of tamper-proof packaging.
+- Corporate Crisis: When Johnson & Johnson faced the Tylenol poisoning crisis in 1982, the company’s fast, open, and consumer-focused response, led by then-CEO James Burke, became a model for handling crises.
+Their approach included clearly identifying the problem, removing products from shelves, and eventually introducing tamper-proof packaging.

-Social Impact: Malala Yousafzai’s advocacy for girls’ education in the face of violent opposition in Pakistan wasn’t just about activism; it involved identifying deeply systemic educational inequities and finding diplomatic, media, and policy-related strategies to address them.
+- Social Impact: Malala Yousafzai’s work for girls’ education in the face of violent opposition in Pakistan was not just about activism; it involved highlighting serious educational inequalities and finding diplomatic, media, and policy strategies to tackle them.

-Team Dynamics: A project manager who notices a team’s declining productivity may discover that unclear expectations or misaligned roles are the root causes.
-Their resolution might include restructuring responsibilities, setting clearer milestones, and improving feedback loops.
+- Team Dynamics: A project manager who notices a team’s declining productivity may find that unclear expectations or mismatched roles are the main issues.
+Their solution could involve reorganizing responsibilities, setting clearer goals, and improving feedback methods.

 Why Are Problem-Solving Skills Important?